Virgin Atlantic has a rare feature that allows you to transfer your points into hotel loyalty schemes.

 Transfers can take 2-4 weeks to go through so this is NOT a good idea if you need Hilton points quickly to lock in a redemption room you spotted.

-Converting to IHG Rewards Club is no better.
+Converting to IHG One Rewards is no better.
 This would let you redeem at Holiday Inn, Holiday Inn Express, Hotel Indigo, Crowne Plaza, Kimpton, InterContinental etc hotels.

-I value IHG points at 0.4p, based on using 70,000 points for a top five-star hotel.
-The transfer ratio from Virgin is 1:1.
+I value IHG points at 0.4p, based on using around 70,000 points for a top five-star hotel.
+The transfer ratio from Virgin Points is 1:1.

 0.4p per Virgin Point (based on the 1:1 transfer rate) is an even worse return than transferring to Hilton Honors.
 However, if you are topping off your IHG balance, it is an easy way to get to the points required for a room.